jhauberg/comply/README.md

 Now, every time you build, `comply` will be run on every file and directory within the root of your project.

-You can change or add arguments as you like, but `--reporter=oneline` is required for violations to be displayed as pop-ups.
+You can change or add arguments as you like, but `--reporter=xcode` is required for violations to be displayed as pop-ups.

 ## Spread the word